napodan/magichet/mods/4hunger/README.md

 --------------------------------
 My "ghosts" mod supported and "sprint" mod "incorporated".
 Also (for better experience) try out my 4items mod along this one.
-Or eat only strange anddefault apples.
+Or eat only strange and default apples.

 **NOTE:**